Bedrock-OSS/bedrock-wiki/docs/world-generation/feature-types.md

 ### Multiface Features
 ::: warning
 Multiface features are currently bugged and should not be used.
 At most 2 iterations are being placed — regardless of the spread chance.
-Additionally, they will only successfully orient glow lichen.
+[Scatter features](#scatter-features) are a viable substitute in the meantime.
 :::

 ```json